Who we are

 MOE is ERPL’s premier bi-propellant rocket engine.
 Designed to carry our flight vehicle to 60,000 feet, this beast of an engine will set a new world record for collegiate rocket engines.

-Cardea is our electronics division that specializes in controlling our rocket engines and collecting the required data for analysis.
-The Cardea team designs and assembles all our circuitry in house.
+Our electronics division specializes in controlling our rocket engines and collecting the required data for analysis.
+The team designs and assembles all our circuitry in house.

 Juno Engine

-Juno is our first endeavor into cryogenic bi-propellant rocket engines.
-With the ability to target a range of operating conditions, Juno gives us experience with dealing with cryogenic fluids and liquid rocketry.
+Juno was our first endeavor into cryogenic bi-propellant rocket engines.
+With the ability to target a range of operating conditions, Juno gave us experience with dealing with cryogenic fluids and liquid rocketry.

 Odyssey